FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Class-Notes.md

       - Class
       - ID
       - Show Selectors -> Type -> examples section in the MDN docs.
-      - How to know ath properties there are:
+      - How to know what properties there are:
         - Look at Alphabetical list of CSS properties list
         - point out different margins...